guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 >[!info]
 ><span style="color:#98971a">Services</span> are defined as Docker containers, any public Docker image can be used to create the service.

+GitHub Actions supports docker containers and they can be used by running on top of a runner provided by GitHub --> the containerized job is hosted by the runner.

+The advantage of of using containers instead of just using runners, is that a container allows to have full control over the environment, over the installed software, and over the steps that are performed for setting up the environment.

+>[!example] Example - containers
+>```yaml
+>jobs:
+>  test:
+>    runs-on: ubuntu-latest
+>    container: node:16
+>    env:
+>      aws-region: ${{ secrets.AWS_REGION }}
+>```
+>---
+>```yaml
+>container:
+>  image: node:16 # alternative
+>```
+>This alternative way is useful when its needed to pass further information to the container, like environment variable values that might be needed by the container image.

+>[!note]
+>The image names must be the ones available on Docker Hub.

+The service containers is feature that allows to run extra services side-by-side with Jobs and their steps. <strong style="color: white">Example:</strong> run a database in a container, while the Job is running.

+>[!example] Service containers
+>```yaml
+>jobs:
+>  test:
+>    runs-on: ubuntu-latest
+>    container:
+>      image: node:16
+>    services:
+>      mongodb:  # label, could be anything
+>        image: mongo
+>        env:
+>         ...
+>```
+>More than one service container can be added for a job.
+But services belong to a job, so to one specific job.

+>[!info]
+>Although services always run in containers, they can be used by using just the runner.
 ###### <span style="color:#98971a">Runner</span>

 Every job defines a so-called <span style="color:#98971a">Runner</span>, which is the <strong style="color: #d79921">execution environment</strong> <span style="color: #3588E9">--></span> the <strong style="color: #b16286">machine and operating system</strong> that will be used for executing the steps.